AstraZeneca confirms strong vaccine protection after US rift

 The updated information “confirms that our COVID-19 vaccine is highly effective in adults, including those aged 65 years and over,” AstraZeneca research chief Mene Pangalos said in a statement.
 He said the company looks forward to "the rollout of millions of doses across America.”

-The study hasn't ended, so additional COVID-19 cases can still accrue.
+The study hasn't ended, so additional COVID-19 cases could still accrue.
 AstraZeneca cautioned that 14 additional possible cases already are being examined and that could lead to further changes in the data.

-The company intends to seek Food and Drug Administration clearance of the vaccine within a few weeks.
-The FDA will publicly debate all the evidence with its outside advisers before making a decision.
+The company intends to seek FDA clearance of the vaccine within a few weeks.
+The agency will publicly debate all the evidence with its outside advisers before making a decision.

 “Given the details given here, it seems an unnecessary action to have raised concerns in public,” he said.
 “Results fluctuate as data accumulate ... what counts will be the FDA assessment and that will be done based on scrutiny of the full data and not press releases.”
 He said any vaccine with an efficacy rate higher than 60% is useful.